 - Understand the role of the paralegal as a legal professional and related ethics; - Identify the structure and procedures of federal and state court systems; - Identify functions and interrelationship of judicial, executive and legislative branches of government as well as administrative agencies; - Analyze various types of law in the context of factual scenarios.
-Attendance/Participation Policy You are expected to know how to navigate and use the D2L platform by utilizing the trainings made available to you by the University.
+Attendance/Participation Policy Attendance at the live lectures is required.
+If you miss more than 4 classes I reserve the right to drop you from the course.
+You are expected to know how to navigate and use the D2L platform by utilizing the trainings made available to you by the University.
 You are expected to attend and participate in the online live lectures each week.
 Live lectures are conducted using Zoom.
-In addition, you are required to participate in the discussion each week you have assigned readings.
-You must prepare for the discussion by reading ALL of the material assigned.
-Questions will be posted related to each topic the week readings are assigned.
-You must thoughtfully respond to the posted questions.
-Short posts unsupported by information in the readings may be given ZERO points.
+You must prepare for the class discussion by reading ALL of the material assigned prior to class.
+If you have a scheduling conflict at the time of the live lectures, please contact me as soon as possible.
+Recordings of the lectures will be posted each week.
 Grading Policy Lectures and Discussion: This class will be taught using the Socratic Method as well as lecture.
 You may be called on at any time and are expected to be fully prepared to discuss the assigned reading material during the live lectures and in the online discussions.
 This is a cumulative grade over the course of the semester.
 Assignments: You are also responsible for completing the assignments listed in this syllabus.
 The assignments may be found within the chapters of the textbook and in handouts I will provide to you.
 If the assignment is a group assignment, you will be responsible for choosing your group members.
 A group may consist of 2 to 3 people.
 Your assignments will be reviewed, graded and returned to you.
 All assignments must have a cover page indicating the following: your name, class, chapter and name of the assignment (as it appears in the syllabus), and date the assignment is due.
 A deduction of 10 points will be assessed to all assignments turned in without a cover page.
 You will submit your assignments in the dropbox provided to you in the D2L platform.
 Case briefs, take-home exams, homework assignments, and any other written work must be submitted before the deadline provided to you.
 All written work will be graded not only on content, but also on writing style, including punctuation and grammar.
 You are expected to submit case briefs, homework, and take home exams on time.
 Exceptions will be granted only under the most EXTREME, verifiable circumstances.
 Exams: The examinations will primarily consist of multiple choice, true/false, definition, and short answer questions.
 Any collaboration with other students with regards to the substance of the exams will result in a failing grade.
 Your grade will be calculated according to the following formula: Attendance/Participation 15 points Assignments 25 points Test 1 20 points Test 2 20 points Test 3 20 points TOTAL 100 points Grade Distribution is as follows: